giovanniargueta1/xrmogen-bailando-modifications/README.md

+# ** The paper corresponding to this project has been recently approved for publication in SmartNets 2025 Conference ! **

 Head over to the "Blender Animation Correction" directory for the correction script.
 The following is the colab tutorial.

 # xrmogen_colab_tutorial